anatoliidolia/ProductSampler/README.md

 ## Installation and Usage Instructions:

 1. Installing the Module:

     - Copy the module files to the app/code directory of your Magento 2 installation.
+    - OR **composer require peachcode/sampleproduct**

   - Run the command **php bin/magento setup:upgrade** to install the module.
   - Run the command **php bin/magento setup:static-content:deploy** if necessary to update static resources.

 2. Configuring Module Parameters:
     - Navigate to the Magento admin panel.